BogdanM1/PAK-KTM/README.md

 * The C compiler GNU 4.4.7
 * MUMPS 5.0.2.

 ### Manual and requirements can be viewed [HERE](https://github.com/BogdanM1/PAK-KTM/blob/master/ManualAndRequirements.pdf).
-The file contains instructions on how to compile and run PAKKTM, details about the input file, and also output files along with visualization instructions.
+The file contains instructions on how to compile and run PAKKTM, details about the input and output files, along with result visualization instructions.